-Whether your business is a start-up or just celebrated its 40th anniversary, it’s no secret that protecting your network is an essential part of protecting your business.
+Whether your business is a start-up, regulated industry, or just celebrated its 40th anniversary, it’s no secret that protecting your network is an essential part of protecting your business.
 The data held in your network is the lifeblood of your organization.
 You need a good network security strategy to protect it from threats like cyber attacks, unauthorized access, data breaches, and theft.

 Your network and devices are constantly connected to other networks through the internet.
 While necessary to get business done, it also opens your network up to threats if you don’t have the right security measures in place.
 Vulnerabilities caused by accessing unsecured networks could lead to your data being leaked faster than you can say “trade secrets”.